 With TCP you set up the connection using the 3 way handshake as shown below:

-You can liken this to email or the normal post.
+You can liken UDP to email or the normal post.

 With email or a written message you send your message, but have no idea whether or not that message was received.

 UDP does not correct or recover errors in the message.
 Any error detection and recovery is the responsibility of the receiving application.